Coaching Model / Phase 1

 The first part is when we are in the coaching sessions.
 I have my ‘listening hat’ on understanding the who, how, what, when and why that led up to you seeing me.

 The second part is the work you do in the background.
-On this page, I provide videos, blogs and books that you can watch or read at home.
-These will help you understand yourself and the situation you are in, and lay out common themes, patterns and dynamics that led other men to me.
+On this page, I provide “tools” by explaining common scenarios, asking reflective questions, and providing videos, blogs and books that you can watch or read at home.
+These “tools” will help you understand yourself and the situation you are in, and lay out common themes, patterns and dynamics that led other men to me.
 The idea is that you understand ‘how’ you got to where you got to and realise that you’re not alone.
 Many men experience what you are going through.
+In other words, we can all get caught in the same “traps of life.”

 The faster we work together to understand what led to the situation you are in, the more we can empower you to make the necessary change.
 It starts with me being a sounding board.